Sima Yi: Battle of Fancheng

 Sima Yi warned Cao Cao about Hu Xiu (胡修) and Fu Fang (傅方), who respectively served as the Inspector of Jing Province and the Administrator of Nanxiang Commandery (南鄉郡; in Jing Province) at the time.
-Sima Yi said Hu Xiu was violent and Fu Fang was arrogant, and that neither should not be entrusted with the responsibility of guarding the border at Jing Province, but Cao Cao ignored him.
+Sima Yi said Hu Xiu was violent and Fu Fang was arrogant, and that neither should be entrusted with the responsibility of guarding the border at Jing Province, but Cao Cao ignored him.
 In 219, during the Battle of Fancheng, while Cao Cao's general Cao Ren was besieged by Liu Bei's general Guan Yu in Fancheng, Cao Cao ordered Yu Jin to lead reinforcements to lift the siege on Fancheng.
 The reinforcements were killed in a flood and Yu Jin surrendered to Guan Yu.
 As Sima Yi foresaw, Hu Xiu and Fu Fang defected to Guan Yu, placing Cao Ren in a more perilous situation.

 Upon learning of Yu Jin's defeat, Cao Cao felt the Han imperial capital Xuchang was too near enemy territory so he considered moving the capital further north into Hebei.
-Sima Yi and Jiang Ji said; "Yu Jin's defeat was not due to flaws in our defences, nor would it significantly affect us.
+Sima Yi and Jiang Ji said; "Yu Jin's defeat ... was not due to flaws in our defences, nor will it significantly affect us.
 Moving the imperial capital is showing our weakness to the enemy.
-It will cause panic in the regions around the Huai and Mian rivers.
+It will cause unrest in the regions around the Huai and Mian rivers.
 Sun Quan and Liu Bei seem close to each other, but they actually don't trust each other.
 Sun Quan will feel very uneasy upon seeing Guan Yu's victory, so we should incite him to attack Guan Yu's base in Jing Province.
 This will lift the siege on Fancheng."
 Cao Cao heeded their advice and Sun Quan later sent his general Lü Meng to attack Gong'an County and invade Jing Province in the winter of 219–220.
 Sun Quan's forces captured and executed Guan Yu.

 Cao Cao wanted to relocate residents in Jing Province and Yingchuan Commandery further north as he felt they were too close to enemy territory in the south.
 Sima Yi, however, advised him against doing so and said; "The Jing and Chu regions are unstable.
 The people are easy to move but hard to pacify.
 As Guan Yu has been recently defeated, bad people will go into hiding.
 If we move the good people, we might cause them to feel distressed and unwilling to return to our side."
 Cao Cao heeded Sima Yi's advice.
 The people affected by the Battle of Fancheng reverted to their original livelihoods after the battle.

 When Cao Cao died in Luoyang in March 220, there was apprehension in the imperial court.
 Sima Yi supervised the funerary arrangements to ensure everything would be carried out in an orderly fashion, and accompanied the funeral cortège to Ye, earning the respect of officials within and outside the central government.